restfulapi/restful-api/README.md

         Receiving objects: 100% (1585/1585), 294.45 KiB | 215 KiB/s, done.
         Resolving deltas: 100% (545/545), done.

-Then add the in-place plugin definition to BuildConfig.groovy:
+_Then add the in-place plugin definition to BuildConfig.groovy:_

         grails.plugin.location.'restful-api' = "plugins/restful-api.git"

-Note that adding the plugin this way will use the latest commit on the master branch at the time you ran the submodule command.
-If you want to use an official release instead, go to the plugin directory and checkout a specific version, e.g.:
+_Adding the plugin this way will use the latest commit on the master branch at the time you ran the submodule command.
+If you want to use an official release instead, go to the plugin directory and checkout a specific version, e.g.:_

     cd plugins/restful-api.git
-    git checkout 0.6.0
+    git checkout 0.8.0

-Don't forget to go back to your project root and commit the change this will make to your git submodules file.
+_Lastly, don't forget to go back to your project root and commit the change this will make to your git submodules file._

 ###2.
 Configure plugin dependencies